-Overarching objective, as set out in the Cinderford Business Plan: , , ogress Cinderford as a regional model of sustainable new development and management, and reduce the town's "carbon footprint" Options Assessment Sustainability Objectives • 1) Environmental and Resource S 1a) To Protect and Enhance the P • • To ensure sensitive integration of the development within the wider Cinderford area to maximise sustainability for the town and its surrounding area Option 1 aims to provide a 'civic spine' for offices - on either side of a new road connespine, Option 1 would contribute signification wider area.
-Option 2 has the fewest distinct areas - a contribute of the refore has the lowest potential for complanned for the Northern United site.
-This housing development in easy walking discentral and elevated location under Option bringing positive benefits for the area.
-Option 3 moves away from having a central northern edge of the town, between the new (including within two areas adjacent to the Northern United as an area for Green Toutent and would enable the college to have good. n edge of the town under Option 3 would for d access to the forested area north of the site, ome a focal point for the town, being within t Town Centre.
+Overarching objective, as set out in the Cinderford Business Plan: , , , progress Cinderford as a regional model of sustainable new development and management, and reduce the town's "carbon footprint" Options Assessment Sustainability Objectives 1) Environmental and Resource S • 1) Environmental and Resource S 1a) To Protect and Enhance the P • To ensure sensitive integration of the development within the wider Cinderford area to maximise sustainability for the town and its surrounding area Option 1 aims to provide a 'civic spine' for offices - on either side of a new road connespine, Option 1 would contribute signification wider area.
+Option 2 has the fewest distinct areas - a contribute for common therefore has the lowest potential for common planned for the Northern United site.
+This housing development in easy walking discentral and elevated location under Option bringing positive benefits for the area Option 3 moves away from having a central northern edge of the town, between the new (including within two areas adjacent to the Northern United as an area for Green Toutent of the college along the northern and would enable the college to have good Under this Option, the college would become the properties. n edge of the town under Option 3 would for d access to the forested area north of the site, ome a focal point for the town, being within t Town Centre.
 Through providing this links between the Northern Quarter and the hood, linked by an urban centre.
 It ablishment of a clear 'centre' for the town.
 New Town areas, with no housing ts for community cohesion, locating ge/activity centre.
-The college also has a to become a landmark or focal point, a 'mixed use forest fringe' along the gresidential development south of this Option 3 is also unique in establishing om a new 'northern gateway' to Cinderford, as well as being relatively close to the lake.
-Assessment: Option 1 The overall impact is assessed to be positive and minor to moderate in nature.
-Option 2 The overall impact is assessed to be positive and minor to moderate in nature.
-Option 3 The overall impact is assessed to be positive and minor to moderate in nature.
+The college also has a to become a landmark or focal point, a 'mixed use forest fringe' along the gresidential development south of this Option 3 is also unique in establishing or a new 'northern gateway' to Cinderford, as well as being relatively close to the lake.
+Assessment: Option 1 The overall impact is assessed to be positive and minor to moderate in nature. close proximity to Steam Mills residential areas.
+Option 1 Option 2 The overall impact is assessed to be positive and minor to moderate in Option 3 The overall impact is assessed to be positive and minor to moderate in